-With the value of the global healthcare marketplace projected to exceed $8.5 trillion by the year 2020, it should come as no surprise that competition in the healthcare industry is becoming increasingly fierce.
+With the value of the global healthcare marketplace projected to exceed $8.5 trillion by the year 2020, it should come as no surprise that there is increased competition for consumer health dollars.
 The barriers that previously existed between sectors of the healthcare industry that separated consumer-packaged goods from prescription and business-to-business entities have begun to fall away, opening up new markets for companies on all sides to grab for their own share.

 These trends have had a significant impact not just on healthcare product logistics, but on how the healthcare industry operates, and as such have also had a tremendous influence on the expectations of consumers around the world.

 The way that consumers expect products to become available, and the ease with which they expect to obtain them, is changing drastically.
 They demand fewer barriers and easier access to a wide range of healthcare products and are taking a much more hands-on approach to the management of their own health.

 Companies that recognize these trends and invest accordingly will inevitably be better situated to achieve success in a very competitive landscape, but why are these changes occurring at all?
 What’s been happening in the world of consumer-packaged goods and pharmaceuticals that is driving this trend?
 The answer is multi-faceted and is being driven as much by the consumers themselves as it is by the companies that are vying for their dollars.
 Let’s take a look at a few of the factors that are behind these changes.

 One of the main reasons for these shifts in the healthcare industry is simply the natural evolution of products as they progress through their lifecycles.
 Many products that are currently available over-the-counter (OTC) at pharmacies and healthcare retailers across the country were not always so readily available to the public.
 Most of them began their existence as heavily-regulated prescription products and had a defined process that had to be followed in order for consumers to obtain them.